 the organic seed alliance

 THROUGH RESEARCH, education and advocacy, the non-profit Organic Seed Alliance—currently celebrating its 10th anniversary–“advances the ethical development and stewardship of the genetic resources of agricultural seed,” working with organic farmers and other seed professionals.
 It fosters regional seed independence through participatory breeding projects with farmers, aiming for “farmer-centric seed systems” that focus on selecting for germplasm well-adapted to each particular area of the nation.
-You may recall my Q&A on growing carrots with the OSA’s senior scientist, Dr. John Navazio.
+You may recall my Q&A on growing carrots with the OSA’s former senior scientist, Dr. John Navazio.

 Another resource on seed saving and breeding that was just published is Plant Breeding for the Home Gardener (Timber Press, 2013) by Joseph Tychonievich.
 I found it fascinating and encouraging.
 Thanks for this download from Organic Seed Alliance.

 You’re welcome, Ms. Tweetley, and thank you, too.